 Something that overlaps with Fridge Horror can be found in this post: which suggests that your Elizabeth is never saved from indoctrination.

 Lady Comstock's audio recordings are increasingly difficult to listen to, as the woman becomes more and more disillusioned by her husband's actions, but feels she can't call him out on them because she once considered herself beyond redemption too, but Comstock offered it anyway.
 And when she does finally break and decides to confront her husband... he kills her in cold blood, using her as a martyr to further his own goals.
 And that's not even talking about that time when he forcibly resurrects her and treats her to a Fate Worse Than Death, so he could use her to kill Booker, and get Elizabeth.

-After the ending of the first Burial at Sea, you might actually feel sorry for this version of Comstock.
+After the ending of the first episode, you might actually feel sorry for this version of Comstock.